 Design and Technology prepares children to take part in the development of tomorrow’s rapidly changing world.
-The subject requires children to combine their designing and making skills with knowledge and understanding in order to design, make and evaluate their work.
+The subject requires children to combine their designing and making skills with knowledge and understanding in order to design, make and evaluate their pieces.
 At St. Michael’s we seek to offer exciting, purposeful projects linked to our topics to encourage our children to become autonomous and creative problem-solvers, both as individuals and as part of a team.
-Through the study of Design and Technology they combine practical skills with an understanding of aesthetic, social and environmental issues and health.

-At St Michael’s we follow the Charanga scheme across early years and KS1 and in addition to this, we have weekly singing sessions and performance opportunities throughout the year.
+At St Michael’s we follow the Charanga scheme of work across early years and KS1 and in addition to this, we have weekly singing sessions and performance opportunities throughout the year.

-In early years, the focus is very much on the memories of the child, eg they may be asked to remember a special event, routine or custom for their family.
+In early years, the History focus is very much on the memories of the child, e.g they may be asked to remember a special event, routine or custom for their family.
 They may talk about differences between different family members or different generations.
 They will use simple topic vocabulary such as old, new, then and now.
 The Geography is linked to discussing things such as where they live and what they notice about the world around them, patterns in nature and weather and simple mapping of places and things.

-In Geography, we encourage pupils to be curious about the world the world around them.
+In Geography, we encourage pupils to be curious about the world around them.